BSidesPDX/CTF-2017/README.md

 1. Containers are viewable at localhost:PORT (view with docker-compose ps)
 1. `docker-compose kill` to stop the containers
 1. `make clean` to clean the source folders

+## GCP

+You can also deploy via GCP and run the challenges in k8s.
+All of this is in `category/challenge/Makefile` to deploy.

 ## BSidesPDX